HMS Volage (R41): Corfu Channel Mining

 At 16:06 (or 16:15, according to Leggett), Volage struck a second mine.
 That mine was also later determined to be a German-manufactured EMC.
 Volage reportedly hit the mine head on; "In a split second forty feet of the destroyer, from the fore peak to just in front of 'A' gun turret, had vanished.
 Mess decks, store rooms, the paint shop, the cable locker containing tons of anchor cable, the anchors themselves, literally dissolved in the air" (Leggett 1976:71–72).
 Fragments of the bow were observed flying into the air, and other fragments, "some weighing up to half a ton" landed on the ship, some on to the bridge (Leggett 1976:72).
 Leggett (36) and Meçollari (96–99) chart the site of Volages mining off the north point of the Bay of Saranda.
 As previously noted, despite their damage, both destroyers remained afloat, and subsequently returned to Corfu under tow.
 Saumarez suffered 36 dead, 25 of whom were missing and presumed killed, while Volage lost eight men, seven of whom were missing, presumed killed (Leggett 1976:154–155).
-My Father Fred Etchell who was a yeoman of signals and thus on the bridge when they struck the mine, recalls chunks of the prow flying over his head after the explosion.
-When they got back to Britain apparently permission for leave which was owed, was refused.
-After a question in parliament by Tom Williams to the minister, all of a sudden the leave was granted.

 Following the Corfu Channel Incident, both destroyers reached Corfu, and subsequently were sent to Malta.
 No known attempt was made to salvage or recover material from the bow of Volage, which sank at the site of the mine explosion.
 Saumarez was written off as a constructive loss and sold on 8 September 1950, and was reported scrapped in October 1950.